unipark00/tekrepo/_posts/2019-04-07-install-docker.md

 ---
-title: "Install Docker as Preparation for k8s"
+title: "Install docker as preparation for k8s cluster setup"
 search: false
 categories:
-  - k8s-cluster
+  - Kubernetes
 last_modified_at: 2019-04-07T20:49:51+09:00
 toc: true
 ---

-This post shows the Installation of docker as preparation for k8s(Kubernetes) cluster setup.
+This post shows the Installation of docker as preparation for Kubernetes cluster setup.

 ## CRI installation
 Since v1.6.0, Kubernetes has enabled the use of `CRI`, Container Runtime Interface, by default.